 Daniella Budd - Dance Movement Psychotherapist

 Daniella has a Master's Degree in Dance Movement Pyschotherapy, and is a member of The Association of Dance Movement Psychotherapy (ADMP).
 DMP uses movement as a form of communication and expression to assist integration of the body and mind.
 Daniella understands that words may not be easy for some of our boys, and offers a more creative outlet in a relaxed atmosphere.

 Daniella has a keen interest in working with the body to facilitate development.
 She draws upon frameworks from Rudolf Laban and integrates these ideas with Kestenberg's Movement Analysis to gain a whole sense of developmental stages within a child and how to develop what may be lost.

 Mandy Neilson - Art Psychotherapist

-Her therapeutic experience ranges from working in a specialised school for children in foster care and adoption, working with adolescents with SEMH, families of army personnel, families who have experienced domestic violence and in mainstream education, and more recently, before starting here at Wild Lodge, ran a counselling service for a children's charity in a primary school in South London.
+Her therapeutic experience ranges from working in a specialised school for children in foster care and adoption, working with adolescents with SEMH, families of army personnel, families who have experienced domestic violence and in mainstream education, and running a counselling service for a children's charity in a primary school in South London.